smartfog/fogflow/doc/en/source/ngsi_ld_api_walkthrough.rst

 NGSI-LD API Walkthrough
 *****************************************

 This tutorial is focused mainly on the NGSI-LD APIs supported in FogFlow, which include APIs for entities, context registrations and subscriptions.
 These are discussed in more detail in the following sections.
+For using NGSI-LD APIs in FogFlow, checkout the latest docker image "fogflow/broker:3.1" from Docker Hub.

 FogFlow follows the NGSI-LD data-model, with continuous improvements.
 For better understanding of NGSI-LD Data-model, refer `this`_.